 The fact that the statue is of a lion suggests strength.
 The fact that the lion is golden suggests wealth and prestige.

-Ultimately, this photo speaks to me of power, status and wealth and the continued cultivation of status through the reverence awarded to the duke and his position by situating the coffin in such a beautiful church.
+Ultimately, this photo speaks to me of power and wealth.
+It also speaks to the continued cultivation of status through the reverence awarded to the duke and his position by situating his coffin in such a beautiful church.

 Conditioning Is A Barrier We Must Overcome

 That conditioning can come through members of our family, the education system, religion, the media and the politics of the state.

 We are conditioned to love and also to hate.

 At a subtle level we are also conditioned to judge the people, lifestyles and cultural practices that are different from our own.

 One of the great things about travel is that it immerses us in landscapes and cultures beyond our normal, everyday experience.